Chemical formula: C₂₆H₂₃N₇O₂ Molecular mass: 465.517 g/mol PubChem compound: 71226662

 Acalabrutinib has no or negligible influence on the ability to drive and use machines.
 However, during treatment with acalabrutinib, fatigue and dizziness have been reported and patients who experience these symptoms should be advised not to drive or use machines until symptoms abate.

 The following adverse drug reactions (ADRs) have been identified in clinical studies with patients receiving acalabrutinib as treatment for haematological malignancies.
-The median duration of acalabrutinib treatment across the pooled dataset was 26.2 months.
+The median duration of acalabrutinib monotherapy treatment across the pooled dataset was 38.2 months.
+The median duration of acalabrutinib treatment in patients treated with acalabrutinib in combination with bendamustine and rituximab was 28.6 months.

-Table 1.
-Adverse drug reactions* of patients with haematological malignancies treated with acalabrutinib monotherapy (n=1040):
+Table 4.
+Adverse drug reactions* of patients with haematological malignancies treated with acalabrutinib monotherapy (N=1478):

 ---|---|---|---|